UltraEngine/Documentation/CPP/Steamworks_GetLeaderboardEntries.md

 ## Returns

-Returns an array of LeaderboardEntry objects, each with the following properties:
+Returns an array of LeaderboardEntry objects, each with the following members:

 | Property | Type | Description |
 |---|---|---|